 Have you seen the latest ad on TV from your favorite soft drink brand about a coupon code underneath the bottle cap?
 It’s a perfect example of marketing using product merchandise.
 Try to give away some free stuff with your product.
 Make sure your brand name is visible on the free giveaways.
 This method works like charm.

 This one is similar to the previous method.
 By offering discounts you immediately get an edge over competitors.
 People love discounts & offers, so you are guaranteed to get a loyal customer base using this method.
-Holiday season is the perfect time to use this tactic.
+The holiday season is the perfect time to use this tactic.

 Word of mouth